In a nutshell, keyword mapping is the process of assigning relevant keywords to the pages on your website, based on their intent and topic.

 Import your keywords

 You can add keywords from a CSV file, or from a Rank Tracker project directly.
-Of course, you can always opt for adding keywords by hand.
+Of course, you can always opt for adding keywords manually by clicking on the "+" sign above the keyword graph.

 After you've done that, you'll be able to see all of the keywords for your project.